 These gaps are even bigger for lower ranks.

 However, most intermediate players will fall into the trap of using Tenhou exclusively as their only means to learn.
+In some extreme cases, giving up offline mahjong altogether.
 Then, they might mistakenly believe that their rank accurately reflects their skill, and then forget that this "Tenhou Pride" is dragging them down in other aspects that they will have no interest to improve upon.

 For those players, Tenhou will remain more of an addiction than a tool towards improvement.
 Whatever good results they get, they will be nothing more than a sweet placebo.